23technologies/gardener-extension-provider-openstack/docs/operations/operations.md

 It also contains optional default values for DNS servers that shall be used for shoots.
 In the `dnsServers[]` list you can specify IP addresses that are used as DNS configuration for created shoot subnets.
+If you need different values per region, use `dnsServersPerRegion[]` to override DNS servers for a specific region.
+If no per-region entry exists, the global `dnsServers[]` list is used.

 Also, you have to specify the keystone URL in the `keystoneURL` field to your environment.